badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

 ##  Data Transformation

-data transformation is indeed one subtask within the broader field of feature engineering in machine learning.
-Feature engineering encompasses the process of creating new features or modifying existing ones to improve the performance of a machine learning model.
-Data transformation is a specific aspect of feature engineering that involves modifying the raw data to make it more suitable for the learning algorithm.
+Data transformation is indeed one subtask within the broader field of feature engineering in machine learning.
+It is a specific aspect of feature engineering that involves modifying the raw data to make it more suitable for the learning algorithm.

-Data transformation is the main subtask within the broader field of feature engineering in machine learning.
-In addition, data transformation next to data cleaning are two fundamental and essential steps for any data science project.
-They are the two first tasks that must be accomplished by any data scientist when obtaining the raw data for first time and before provide tarining data to the machine learning model.
-Sometimes, we perform EDA (Exploratory data analysis) between data cleaning and feature engineering tasks to further understand patterns, determine correlation and summarize the key insights.

 Moreover, The data transformation step could be required either before some data cleaning tasks or between data cleaning and Exploratory Data Analysis (EDA).
 Data transformation before data cleaning, is the process of converting data from one format to another such as from JSON to CSV or data aggregation etc. After data cleaning, this process helps convert our cleaned data into useful information and more significant features.